 - Qualifications in English for Speakers of Other Languages (ESOL) at Entry level 3, Level 1 or Level 2, that include speaking and listening and that have been regulated by the Office of Qualifications and Examinations Regulation (Ofqual).
 The qualification must be listed as an ESOL qualification on the Ofqual Register of Regulated Qualifications and have been taken in England, Wales or Northern Ireland.
-The Ofqual register is available at: http://register.ofqual.gov.uk/2 - A National Qualification in ESOL at Scottish Qualifications Framework (SCQF) levels 4, 5 or 6 awarded by the Scottish Qualifications Authority (SQA). - Qualifications or tests specified in the following table which is at a level equivalent to level B1 CEFR or above.
+The Ofqual register is available at: http://register.ofqual.gov.uk/2 - A National Qualification in ESOL at Scottish Qualifications Framework (SCQF) levels 4, 5 or 6 awarded by the Scottish Qualifications Authority (SQA). - A test taken before 6 April 2014 which is at a level equivalent to level B1 CEFR or above and was on the Home Office's list of recognised English tests and qualifications - A test taken on or after 6 April 2015 which is on the Home Office's new list of recognised English tests and qualifications This must be taken at a Home Office approved test centre.